 By Wade Ellett, LMQC Outside Adventure Blogger

-Don’t worry if you’ve never camped before; most of these campsites have running water, showers, and indoor plumbing in the bathrooms.
-So ice down the cooler, get yourself a tent, find a site you like, and spend an awesome night or two away from home.
+Most of these campsites have running water, showers, and indoor plumbing in the bathrooms.
+So ice down the cooler, get yourself a tent, find a site you like, and spend an awesome night or 2 away from home.

 To help you get started, here are a few of my favorite campsites in the area that feature fun activities for the whole family.

 Part of the Rock Island County Forest Preserve, Loud Thunder offers a number of different camping opportunities.

 There are 5 different campgrounds to choose from.
 You can tent camp near the banks of the Mississippi River, or surrounded by the woods.